Welcome to FaChords Guitar Chord Generator! This tool will help you learn hundreds of chords all along the fretboard.

 Like all the guitar learning software that this site provides, left-handed guitar players can switch the visualization of the fretboard.

-The chord finder is really simple: to learn the fingerings of a chord, you do:
+The chord generator is really simple: to learn the fingerings of a chord, you do:

 - Select the root name of the chord (for example C, G, A or any other note)